magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 DataProvider will recieve `42` or `''` (empty string).

-Yes, technically you can mix types in `valueMap` but it's highly strange pattern.

-### Checkbox Ui Component as a part of Radioset/Checkboxset
+### Example 3: a checkbox Ui component as a part of a radio set or checkbox set.{#checkbox_set}

-The main purpose for this case to handle form elements that belong to different parts of Form Ui.
+The main purpose for this case is handling form elements that belong to different parts of the form Ui component.

-For radioset look and feel you must setup `prefer = radio`.
+For radioset look and feel, in the checkbox configurations you must setup `prefer = radio`.

-To handle `initialValue` you must setup `value`.
+To handle the `initialValue` you must setup `value`.
-And that's all.

 Main magic with collaborative work of several radio components is provided by the dataScope attribute configuration: all components should have the same value of `dataScope` and should be children of same root element.